psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 We appreciate the level of care and attention by PyCon US staff to ensure everyone is welcomed.

+#### MicroPythonistas

+It was such a delight to see many attendees bringing their children along, and to see that the children are enjoying the conference too!
+Georgi even came up with the terminology: MicroPythonistas.

+{{<twitter user="georgically" id="1792247540248711378">}}

 #### Diverse topic in the Open Spaces

 We noticed very diverse topic in the open spaces showing that our community members were being welcomed and encouraged